jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 22: June 27th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Uploaded portfolio to website, added some effects to website.

+**Thoughts**: You can learn a new skill quickly if you practice it every day! :)

 ### Day 21: June 26th, 2017

 **Today's Progress**: Coded for 90 minutes.
 Added animation and jQuery to Local Weather API Project.